-The shelves have stop-locks so, when placed correctly on the shelf supports (A through E), they will stop before coming completely out and will not tilt.
+The shelves are designed with stop-locks so when placed correctly on the shelf supports, they will stop before coming completely out of the oven and will not tilt when you are removing food from them or placing food on them.

-When placing and removing cookware, pull the shelf out to the bump on the shelf support.
+When placing cookware on a shelf, pull the shelf out to the bump on the shelf support.
+Place the cookware on the shelf, then slide the shelf back into the oven.
+This will eliminate reaching into the hot oven.

-To remove a shelf, pull it toward you, tilt the front end up and pull it out.
+To remove a shelf from the oven, pull it toward you, tilt the front end upward and pull the shelf out.